ICYEEyudie/Solar-Flare-Dataset-2019-2025/README.md

 This dataset should be regarded as a curated and sampled subset of the official HMI SHARP data rather than a replacement for JSOC.

+## Dataset Download

+The label CSV file is available in the GitHub Release:

+- `flare_labels_M1_from_noaa_events.csv`: binary labels for M1.0+ flare prediction within 48 hours.

 ## Dataset Coverage

 - Time range: `2019-01-26` to `2025-12-30`